 Of course there is more to the anatomy of an effective email, such as the footer.
 A footer can contain social, preference, unsubscribe links, etc. But they are not important for the main click and conversion.
 Second rate elements you might call them.

-The easiest way to remember that some elements in your mail have priority:
+Remember that some elements in your mail have priority over others:

 We are not trying to get someone to click on your privacy statement.